dfinity/portal/docs/samples/deploying-your-first-bitcoin-dapp.md

 # Deploying your first Bitcoin dapp

+## Overview
-This tutorial will walk you through how to *deploy* a sample [canister smart contract](https://wiki.internetcomputer.org/wiki/Canister_smart_contract) **that can send and receive Bitcoin** on the Internet Computer.
+This tutorial will walk you through how to deploy a sample [canister smart contract](https://wiki.internetcomputer.org/wiki/Canister_smart_contract) **that can send and receive Bitcoin** on the Internet Computer.

+## Architecture

 We will be relying on the "Basic Bitcoin" example in the [examples repository](https://github.com/dfinity/examples/), which internally leverages the [ECDSA API](https://internetcomputer.org/docs/current/references/ic-interface-spec/#ic-ecdsa_public_key)